Search engine optimisation (SEO)

 In addition to doing the obvious searches on keywords to see where your site comes in the listings, most search engines allow sites to check their status in their indexes.
 You can use these to monitor your search position to see how changes affect your search rank, and to determine what keywords to add in future.

 Search engines often return results as users type using predictive software - this may affect your keyword strategy.
-It is important to keep up to date with how search engines are indexing and how any changes to functionality may impact on your search ranking and keyword strategy.
+It is important to keep up to date with how search engines are indexing and how any changes to functionality may impact your search ranking and keyword strategy.